 1. Watch a Kung Fu Show

 Enjoy one of the earliest and most enduring sports, Chinese kung fu in Red Theater.
-Come to this place at 7.00pm and enjoy a unique Chinese style of martial arts utilizing both brawn and brain.
+Come to this place at 7.00pm and enjoy a uniquely Chinese style of martial arts utilizing both brawn and brain.

 2. The Hutong Alleys